lightningjw/bsn-pbp-analysis/README.md

 ### 3. Filtering Non-Shooting Events
 **Step**: Removed rows containing "Misc Stat", "Turnover", or "Personal Foul" in `defensiveString` using regex filtering.
-**Effect**: Eliminated non-shooting defensive actions to focus analysis on meaningful shot attempts.
+**Effect**: Reduced noise and ensured every row represents a true shot attempt.

 ### 4. Correcting Free Throw Labels
 **Step**: Updated the `shot` column to "FreeThrow" for entries where `shot=0` but `offensiveString` contained "Free Throw".